mirage/mirage-www/tmpl/blog/releasing-mirage.md

-Bear with us while we update all the documentation and start the blog posts off today (the final libraries for the 1.0 release are all being merged into OPAM while I write this).
-I'll edit this post to contain links to the future posts as we post them.
+Bear with us while we update all the documentation and start the blog posts off today (the final libraries for the 1.0 release are all being merged into OPAM while I write this, and the usually excellent [Travis](http://travis-ci.org) continuous integration system is down due to a [bug](https://github.com/travis-ci/travis-ci/issues/1727) on their side).
+I'll edit this post to contain links to the future posts as they happen.

 Since we're now also a proud Xen and Linux Foundation incubator project, our mailing list is shifting to [mirageos-devel@lists.xenproject.org](http://lists.xenproject.org/cgi-bin/mailman/listinfo/mirageos-devel), and we very much